 In January of 2018, one property was destroyed and two were severely damaged rendering them uninhabitable.
-The District is working to repair these properties to meet the Committee's housing goal.
+Since then, one property was repaired and is currently occupied by an employee of the District.
+The other two properties are in the repair and rebuilding phase.

-NOTE 11: DEFERRED OUTFLOWS AND INFLOWS OF RESOURCES
+NOTE 10: DEFERRED OUTFLOWS AND INFLOWS OF RESOURCES

 Pursuant to GASB Statement No. 63, the District recognized deferred outflows of resources in the government-wide and proprietary fund statements.
 These items are a consumption of net position by the District that is applicable to a future reporting period.
-The District has one item that is reportable on the Government-Wide Statement of Net Position as Deferred Outflows of Resources which is related to pensions that are the CalPERS premiums for the 2018 fiscal year which will be recognized in a subsequent reporting period.
-The total for this is \$772,837.
-These were the employer contributions for the 2018 fiscal year.
+The District has one item that is reportable on the Government-Wide Statement of Net Position as Deferred Outflows of Resources which is related to pensions that are the CalPERS premiums for the 2021 fiscal year which will be recognized in a subsequent reporting period.
+The total for this is \$18,877,555.

 The District is also reporting deferred outflows of resources relating to differences between projected and actual investment earnings, change in employer proportions and differences between the employer's contributions and their proportionate share of contributions.
-The total of these amounts at year-end were \$9,097,526 and they will be amortized over a 3.8 year period.
+The total of these amounts at year-end were \$6,483,492 and they will be amortized over a 3.8 year period.

 The District also recognized deferral inflows of resources in the government-wide financial statements.
-These are related to differences between expected and actual experience, changes of assumptions, and differences between employer's contributions and the District's proportionate share of contributions.
-This amount totaled \$3,090,930 and will be amortized over a 3.8 year period.
+These are related to differences between expected and actual experience, changes of assumptions, and differences between employers and the District's proportionate share of contributions.
+This amount totaled \$4,952,579 and will be amortized over a 3.8 year period.